Family Systems Therapy Overview

 Family systems therapy

-Family systems therapy is a form of psychotherapy that supports people in resolving conflicts between family members or within their families.
-It’s based on the research that psychiatrist Murray Bowen conducted in the mid-1950s on family systems and how they impacted his patients.
 The results of this research were developed into family systems theory in the 1960s and eventually laid out in a book, which was published in 1988.
-According to the Bowen Family Systems Therapy, a person cannot be fully separated from their family relational system.
+According to the Bowen Family Systems Therapy, a person cannot be fully separated from their family and relational system.

 Core concepts of family systems theory

 The Bowen Family Systems Theory is based on human behavior and views the family as an emotional system or emotional unit.
-In Bowen’s view, human relationship systems have evolved over time and are important to survival.
-Often, individual family members within the family system seek acceptance and validation from one another.
-When these things aren't adequately given or received, it can cause lasting damage—particularly when children are involved.
+In Bowen’s view, human relationships have evolved over time and are important to survival.
+Often, individual members within family systems seek acceptance and validation from one another.
+When these things aren't adequately given or received, it can cause lasting damage—particularly when children are involved in the family.
 Family systems therapy aims to address these conflicts within a family's emotional system and help heal these wounds.
 There are eight interconnected concepts within family systems theory, upon which family systems therapy is based, the eight interlocking concepts include:

-This concept refers to a core, three-person dynamic in a family.
-Although a base three-person unit is thought to offer more emotional stability than two, a triangle can also be a source of power shifts and conflict between one family member and another.
+This family systems concept refers to a core, three-person dynamic.
+Although a base three-person family unit is thought to offer more emotional stability than two, a triangle can also be a source of power shifts and conflict between one family member and another.

 The differentiation of self refers to the theory of how we develop relationships within our family as children and adolescents—relationships that then determine parts of our identity.
 Once a family member finds a particular sense of self or self-leadership within their family unit, it rarely changes.

-The nuclear family emotional process is a process is based on the patterns that most influence family structures and family emotionality.
-It may include family marital conflict, family conflict, spousal dysfunction, family impairment, and family emotional distance.
+The nuclear family emotional process is a process is based on the patterns that most influence family structures and emotionality.
+It may include marital conflict, family conflict, spousal dysfunction, impairment, and emotional distance.

 The family projection process is a family systems therapy process in which parents hand down their emotional difficulties to their children.
 It includes three steps: